Disentangle and Remerge: Interventional Knowledge Distillation for Few-Shot Object Detection from A Conditional Causal Perspective: Introduction

 Specifically, we run the motivating experiments on the VOC dataset \cite{DBLP:journals/ijcv/EveringhamGWWZ10} with Novel Set 1 by using benchmark methods, including fastText \cite{DBLP:conf/emnlp/PenningtonSM14}, Word2Vec \cite{DBLP:conf/nips/MikolovSCCD13}, GloVe \cite{DBLP:conf/emnlp/PenningtonSM14}, and CLIP \cite{DBLP:conf/icml/RadfordKHRGASAM21}.
 The results are demonstrated in Figure \ref{fig:motiv}.
 We observe that the variant of w/ KD generally outperforms the compared variants.
 The auxiliary results, as the control group, are the lowest on most tasks.
 According to our statement, CLIP, as a large-scale vision-language model, can better improve the model's ability to capture semantic information by using knowledge distillation.
 However, there exists a counterintuitive phenomenon: for Word2Vec, the w/ KD variant underperforms the w/o KD variant.
-A plausible explanation is that in the process of knowledge distillation, the few-shot object detection model, as the student model, not only learns the knowledge of the teacher model for the acquisition of open-set semantic information, but also the empirical error of the teacher model degenerates the student model's prediction of the target labels.
+A plausible explanation is that in the process of knowledge distillation, the FSOD model, as the student model, not only learns the knowledge of the teacher model for the acquisition of open-set semantic information, but also the empirical error of the teacher model degenerates the student model's prediction of the target labels.
 The teacher's quality severely affects the performance of the student, and several specific teachers may not improve the performance of the student, but instead interfere with the student's predictions on downstream tasks.
 This is in accordance with the observation of Figure \ref{fig:motiv}.
 Therefore, such a reason may degenerate the performance of all knowledge distillation-based models, including CLIP-based models.
-See Appendix \ref{app:more_motivations} for the detailed comparisons with using different pre-trained text encoders as the teachers.